goFrendiAsgard/ayanami/README.md

 ## Create Custom Composition

-Aside from the existing gateway that always give us `200 Hello there` for every request, we want to add two serve some other endpoints.
+Aside from the existing gateway that always give us `200 Hello there` for every request, we want to serve two other endpoints.

 * `/hello/:name/`: We want this one to give response based on URL parameter.
 For example `/hello/shinji` should give us `200 Hello shinji`
 * `/banner/`: We want this one to give us a large ascii banner by utilizing [figlet](http://www.figlet.org/).
 For example, `/banner/hi` should give us: